josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🚘_motability_ergonomics_gap.md

 ---

-## Structural Context
+## ✨ Structural Context

-In the UK, Motability functions as the primary—effectively singular—national pathway for disabled vehicle access.
+In the UK, **Motability** functions as the primary—effectively singular—national pathway for disabled vehicle access.

 There is no equivalent parallel scheme.